The Orthodontic Department is one of six clinical departments in the Texas A&M University Baylor College of Dentistry.

 Graduate a specialist with the highly refined analytical, clinical and management skills necessary to provide optimum oral health care.

-The philosophy of the Graduate Orthodontic Program at Baylor College of Dentistry is to prepare residents for clinical practice in the specialty of orthodontics.
+The philosophy of the Graduate Orthodontic Program at Texas A&M University Baylor College of Dentistry is to prepare residents for clinical practice in the specialty of orthodontics.
 Since this residency also requires scientific research culminating in a Masters Degree in Oral Biology, our graduates develop critical thinking while making significant contributions to the art and science of the specialty of orthodontics.
 Our goal is to impart in-depth knowledge of the biological and mechanical principles governing the practice of orthodontics and to allow residents to develop excellent proficiency in orthodontics while treating a wide variety of malocclusions using multiple techniques.
 This expertise will be accomplished utilizing a variety of philosophies of diagnosis and treatment from a diverse faculty of approximately 25 outstanding practitioners and educators.
-Obviously the most important ancillary mission of the educational process at Baylor College of Dentistry is to deliver quality orthodontic care for our patients.
+Obviously the most important ancillary mission of the educational process at Texas A&M University Baylor College of Dentistry is to deliver quality orthodontic care for our patients.

 - Orthodontics Research